snehal96/unimail/README.md

 ### Advanced Pagination

-Unimail provides comprehensive pagination support with multiple approaches for different use cases:
+Unimail provides comprehensive pagination support with multiple approaches for different use cases. **All pagination features work identically across Gmail, Outlook, and IMAP adapters**, ensuring consistent behavior regardless of email provider:

+#### Cross-Provider Compatibility

+All pagination examples below work with any adapter (Gmail, Outlook, IMAP) - simply replace `GmailAdapter` with `OutlookAdapter` or `ImapAdapter` as needed.
+The API remains identical across all providers.

 #### 1. Basic Manual Pagination